tongbao96/code-for-SFR-AS/README.md

 We use [National Library of Medicine (NLM) ]([lhncbc.nlm.nih.gov/ii/areas/structured-abstracts/downloads/Structured-Abstracts-Labels-102615.txt](https://www.lhncbc.nlm.nih.gov/ii/areas/structured-abstracts/downloads/Structured-Abstracts-Labels-102615.txt))files to map and align chapter title according to the IMRaD (*Introduction*, *Methods*, *Results* and *Conclusion*)  format.

- You can download the structural function recognition dataset(https://doi.org/10.5281/zenodo.13772003).
-The datasets are rather large.
-You need about 2G disk space to download.
+ You can download the structural function recognition dataset at (https://doi.org/10.5281/zenodo.13772003).
+The datasets are rather large as well, requiring about 2 GB of disk space for download.

 For the SFR task, the traning data format as follwing: